teeksingh/phase-1-final-project/README.md

 ## How to use this app

+Start the app by opening index.html in your web browser

+In the app:

 Simply click the Randomize button to generate a recipe for a random cocktail recipe and click one of my 3 favorite ingredients to show pictures of drinks with them in it.

 ## Contributor's Guide